Full-Time exempt employees receive the hourly equivalent of:

 From 5th year to tenth year anniversary - 1.25 working days per mo, 15 days per year

-From tenth year forward - 1.50 working days per mo, 18 days per year
+From tenth year to fifteenth year anniversary - 1.50 working days per mo, 18 days per year

 Converting days to hours can be confusing.
 For help visit the conversion table.